All About ATV Tires

 Does my tire come with a rim?
 No. If you order a tire and require a wheel, you’ll need to order that separately.

 You may see measurements like 12x7.
 This means the wheel is 12" high (bead to bead) and 7" wide.
-As far as materials, steel wheels will last longer but are heavier.
+Regarding materials, steel wheels will last longer but are heavier.
 Aluminum alloy is a cheaper, lighter option, and if you're looking for something even lighter, magnesium alloy is about 30% lighter than that.
 While it's a durable material, it is prone to rust.

 The distance between where the tire is mounted to the centerline of the rim is the offset.
 To find it, measure the distance from the center weld to the center bead area on both sides.
 (The outer edge is the one with the valve stem.)